Overview

 UIX app communication in the Supranet

-This chapter provides an comprehensive overview of data transfer strategies used within UIX apps.
-It provides background knowledge which is normally not relevant for developing UIX applications, but it can be useful to better understand the underlying mechanics of DATEX/UIX.
+This chapter provides a comprehensive overview of data transfer strategies used in UIX apps.
+It provides background knowledge that is not directly relevant to the development of UIX applications, but can be useful in understanding the underlying mechanics of DATEX/UIX.

 Providing files over HTTP